EnterpriseDB/barman/new_docs/architectures.rst

 With the use of replication slots, we can also assure that no WAL file is recycled before being successfully received by Barman.

+Refer to the
+:ref:`pre-requisites for wal streaming <pre-requisites-postgres-streaming-connection>` for more information on how to install ``pg_receivewal``.

-1. Barman also supports standard WAL file archiving, which is achieved using the Postgres ``archive_command``, either using Rsync/SSH or ``barman-wal-archive`` from the ``barman-cli`` package.
+2. Barman also supports standard WAL file archiving, which is achieved using the Postgres ``archive_command``, either using Rsync/SSH or ``barman-wal-archive`` from the ``barman-cli`` package.
 With this method, WAL files are archived only when Postgres switches to a new WAL file, which normally happens every 16MB worth of data